phoenixperry/Interactive_Development_in_Open_Frameworks/week6.md

 Topics: Listeners, pointers and Lerping.

+**Note the homework assignment is at the end of this set of notes**

 ###Using Arduino with listeners.
 So far we have used Arduino in an inefficient way.
 This method has been depreciated in the offical Arduino spec and we are going to update to the proper way to implement the code today.